LOCAL IMPACT

 Where is The Gralloch being held?

-The Fan Zone is in Ann Street.
+The Fan Zone is in Ann Street (subject to final confirmation).

 Who can ride in The Gralloch?

-Anyone who wishes to compete can enter The Gralloch (minimum age is 19 on 31.12.2023).
+Anyone who wishes to compete can enter The Gralloch (minimum age is 19 on 31.12.2024).
 The Gralloch is highly inclusive however there are Cut-Off points and any cyclist not reaching those points by a certain time of day will be asked to return to Gatehouse of Fleet via a shortcut and will not be counted as official finishers.

 How will The Gralloch affect me?

-If you are a business the new hope that you will have a windfall weekend because of the people coming to ride in or watch The Gralloch.
+If you are a business we hope that you will have a windfall weekend because of the people coming to ride in or watch The Gralloch.
 We also hope that the cycling helps to inspire kids to ride their bikes more, particularly with the Kids Races taking place whilst The Gralloch competitors are out racing in the forest.

 We believe that there will be a long term tourism boost for the area.
 Needless to say, that the whole community is invited to come and watch the spectacle and enjoy free entertainment in the Fan Zone and get involved in helping us to deliver the event.